Operation Silver Fox: Background

 Finland solidified its independence from Russia in the Finnish Civil War of January to May 1918 between German-supported nationalists and Russian Bolshevik-supported communists, in the closing stages of World War I. Tensions between the new anti-communist republic and the Soviet Union remained high during the early interwar years.
 Following a number of border skirmishes between Finnish nationalists and the Soviet Union in Karelia, the Treaty of Tartu settled the border of the two countries in 1920.
 Soviet-Finnish relations remained cool, but the two parties signed a 10-year non-aggression pact in 1932.

 In 1933 the Nazis came to power in Germany.
-The Soviet Union feared an attack by Germany and sought to secure itself against a possible German–Finnish alliance; Finland wanted to preserve its neutrality at any cost.
+The Soviet Union feared an attack by Germany and sought to secure itself against a possible German–Finnish alliance; Finland wanted to preserve its neutrality.
 During negotiations in 1938 and 1939, the Soviet Union demanded securities from Finland to allow intervention by the Red Army in case of a German entry into Finland.
 After a Finnish rejection, the Soviet Union proposed a land-trade for strategic locations it deemed necessary to defend against a German invasion.
 Gustaf Mannerheim (the Chairman of Finland's Defence Council) and others favoured the proposal, but the Finnish government wanted to preserve its neutrality and the lengthy negotiations failed.

 On 23 August 1939 the Soviet Union and Germany signed the Molotov–Ribbentrop Pact, which contained a secret protocol dividing Europe into spheres of influence for each country.
 Finland, they agreed, would fall into the Soviet sphere.
 Germany subsequently invaded Poland in September 1939; the Soviet Union invaded eastern Poland 16 days later.
 With Finland still refusing the Soviet demands, the Soviet Union finally attacked Finland in November 1939, which led to the Winter War.
-The Soviet Union failed to annex Finland but did receive territory with the signing of the Moscow Peace Treaty in March 1940.
+The Soviet Union failed to annex Finland, but did receive territory with the signing of the Moscow Peace Treaty in March 1940.
 Feeling abandoned by the Western Allies, Finland started to seek help against the threat posed by the Soviet Union.
 Finland sought inclusion in wider Scandinavian defense co-operation, but both Soviet and German opposition prevented this.
 The German occupation of Denmark and Norway from April 1940 severed practical Finnish connections to countries other than the Soviet Union, Nazi Germany and Sweden.
-A proposed Swedish-Finnish military alliance failed due to Soviet-German pressure.
+A proposed Swedish-Finnish military alliance failed due to Soviet–German pressure.
 Deprived of other potential sources of help, Finland started to seek closer ties with Germany to secure its position against the Soviet Union, and both sides cooperated to develop a joint policy against the Soviet Union.

 The Oberkommando der Wehrmacht (OKW, the German Armed Forces High Command) included Finnish forces in its plan for a 1941 offensive against the Soviet Union, dubbed Operation Barbarossa.
 A Finnish–German offensive named Operation Silver Fox (Unternehmen Silberfuchs) would support the main Axis effort (directed against central Russia) from the north.
 Silver Fox aimed to disable the port of Murmansk, an obvious potential entrepôt for Western Allied aid to the Soviet Union, by executing a pincer attack against the port.